lexelby/apiary/README.md

     tcpflow -r foo.pcap -Fm -I -Z -o flows

+Note that tcpflow can be very picky about the pcap.
+If your pcap is terminated mid-packet, tcpflow may crash at the end without flushing out any streams buffered in memory.
+To avoid this, pre-process your pcap with `tcpdump` to remove the partial packet:

+    tcpdump -r foo.pcap -w foo_fixed.pcap

+Annoying, but it works.

 This uses the undocumented -I switch to save timing information.  -Z prevents decompressing gzip-encoded HTTP requests -- we want apiary to send them just as they were.

 Next, use `bin/genjobs-http` or `bin/genjobs-http-individual` to generate a jobs file.
 These two are the same except that the latter ignores the observed keep-alive in the packet capture and sends all requests with a new connection.